Stateful Entities: Object-oriented Cloud Applications as Distributed Dataflows: Related Work

 \para{Stateful Functions} A new breed of systems marketed as stateful functions such as Cloudburst \cite{cloudburst}, Lightbend's \url{Cloudstate.io} and Apache Flink's \url{Statefun.io}~\cite{statefun}, as well as our early prototype in Scala \cite{AkhterFK19} also aim at abstracting away the details of deployment and scalability.
-However, none of those compiles general purpose object oriented code into dataflows.
+However, none of those compiles general-purpose object-oriented code into dataflows.

-\para{Abstractions for the Web} \emph{Single tier} programming languages for the web \cite{Visser07,CooperLWY06,HemelKV08,Chlipala15} present a simple virtual machine model to the developer, while mapping programs to code for all the machines involved in the request life cycle.
-For example, programs in the WebDSL language~\cite{Visser07,HemelKV08} combine all aspects of web programming including the data model, user interface, and access control rules~\cite{GroenewegenV08} in a single program, which is compiled to code for the client, the web server, and the database server.
-The compiler for the mobl~\cite{HemelV11} language, while targeting only client-side applications, applies a transformation to continuation passing style in order to represent the interaction with the user.